andrew-disario/andrew-disario/README.md

 - <b>[Anomaly Detection Model](https://github.com/andrew-disario/anomaly-detction-model/)</b>
   - Project consists of data observability tools that apply machine learning to identify unexpected changes in a dataset.
-    - In this instance, New York City taxi data was utilized to identify anomalies in fare prices given datetime values while accounting for daily and weekly trends (monthly and yearly trends were not applicable in this analysis but can be accounted for).
-    - However, generalized variable identification has been used so that data can be pathed in, independent and dependent variables can be identified and a changepoint can be set.
-    - When run, the model will output a table of anomalies and a visual plot with anomalies highlighted.
   - Languages and libraries used: Python, Pandas, Matplotlib, Datetime, Plotly and Fbprophet
 - <b>["Is Congress Getting Older?"](https://github.com/andrew-disario/is-congress-getting-older)</b>
   - Study utilizes modelling and analysis tools to idenitfy patterns in trends regarding age demographics from the 80th to the 113th congress.
-    - Data was obtained from githubusercontent.com and consists of data from Congress as well as the House of Representatives.
-    - When run, the average age of each body for each year is calculated and modelled with a line plot.
   - Languages and libraries used: Python, Pandas and Matplotlib
 - <b>[Fourier Transformation](https://github.com/andrew-disario/fourier-transformation)</b>
 - <b>[Alcohol and Marijuana Study](https://github.com/andrew-disario/alcohol-and-marijuana-study)</b>